 "Hey, we've been coming here for weeks!"
 Spark interjected.
 "I think we know where everything is!"

 The mightyena only shrugged, and they followed her into one of the side hallways, and then to a secluded place near a turn in the narrow passage.
 Eve sat down in front of a painting of Ho-oh rising from a writhing mass of flames.
 "Okay," she began, "listen carefully."
 She needn't have asked, because every pokémon present was listening, and the humans were impatiently waiting for it to begin so they could get a translation from Damian.
-"Okay," Eve continued, satisfied that their attention was on her words, "the books are hidden in a very small room.
+"All right," Eve continued, satisfied that their attention was on her words, "the books are hidden in a very small room.
 You must first go to the room where the battle strategies books are.
 There's a door behind the large lugia painting there.
 It's locked, but it won't be hard to open with a pokémon attack.
 They aren't exactly too worried about anyone finding it.
 They assume no one knows and they're busy worrying about protecting the rest of the library.
 Go through the tunnel that winds through the walls and you should come into another room.
 It's small and has a low ceiling because it exists between a room on the first floor and a room on the second.
 You'll probably see a lot of old books there – the workers in the library like to take them up there to read in private sometimes – but they're not what you're looking for.
 Look around and you'll see a door that's somewhat hidden, but there isn't much in the room and it's not hard to find.
 Open it and there will be a short hallway, then you'll reach the door that leads to the hidden room with the books.
 I'm not sure how hard it is to open without a key; I've never seen the door to the room itself.
 But that's how you get to it."

 "Hm…" Spark began to muse as Damian relayed the information to Katie and Justin.
 "There aren't any…high tech security devices guarding this thing, are there?"